blbacelar/wishpond-test-project-007/README.md

 Rails version 5.2

+### Note

+To handle files upload it is being used Active storage.

 ## Getting Started

 You can clone the project using this link [GitHub Repo](git@github.com:blbacelar/wishpond-test-project-007.git)

-To handle files upload it is being used Active storage.

 After cloning the project you should run ```bundle install```.
 It will install all regular gems and:
 * **mini_magick** (Manipulate images with minimal use of memory)